 …

 6.2.9.2.
-Dipped-beam headlamps with a light source or LED module(s) producing the principal dipped-beam having a total objective luminous flux for each headlamp which exceeds 2,000 lumens shall only be installed in conjunction with the installation of headlamp cleaning device(s) according to UN Regulation No. 45.
+Passing-beam headlamps with light source(s) or light source module(s) producing the principal passing-beam having a total objective luminous flux for each headlamp which exceeds 2,000 lumens shall only be installed in conjunction with the installation of headlamp cleaning device(s) according to UN Regulation No. 45.

 6.2.9.3.
-With respect to vertical inclination the provisions of paragraph 6.2.6.2.2. above shall not be applied for dipped-beam headlamps with a light source or LED module(s) producing the principal dipped-beam and having an objective luminous flux for each headlamp which exceeds 2,000 lumens.

-In the case of filament lamps for which more than one test voltage is specified, the objective luminous flux which produces the principal dipped-beam, as indicated in the communication form for the type approval of the device, is applied.
+In the case of filament lamps for which more than one test voltage is specified, the objective luminous flux which produces the principal passing-beam, as indicated in the communication form for the type approval of the device, is applied.

-In the case of dipped-beam headlamps equipped with an approved light source, the applicable objective luminous flux is the value at the relevant test voltage as given in the relevant data sheet in the Regulation, according to which the applied light source was approved, without taking into account the tolerances to the objective luminous flux specified on this datasheet.
+In the case of passing-beam headlamps equipped with an approved light source, the applicable objective luminous flux is the value at the relevant test voltage as given in the relevant data sheet in the Regulation, according to which the applied light source was approved, without taking into account the tolerances to the objective luminous flux specified on this datasheet.

 Proposal – Part 2 – UN Regulation No. 148